X-Force: Dirty/Tricks

-The new X-force consists of Cable, Marrow (who despite losing her powers during M-Day is repowered using a psychic headband), Psylocke, Fantomex, and Dr. Nemesis.
-They are investigating an explosion in Alexandria that put Hope Summers into a coma and find a new mutant nicknamed Meme, since she can only communicate through computers, as her body is comatose.
+The new X-force consists of Cable, Marrow (who despite losing her powers during M-Day is repowered using a psychic headband), Psylocke, Fantomex, and Doctor Nemesis.
+They are investigating an explosion in Alexandria that put Hope Summers into a coma and find a new mutant nicknamed Meme, who is comatose and can only communicate through computers.
 They discover Russian billionaire Yevgeny-Malevitch Volga is behind Alexandria explosion and the kidnapping.
 He has been kidnapping mutants and supercharging them with kinetic energy and making them into human bombs.
 While in Paris, they pretend to kill a mutant that can read the minds of cats, so the French secret mutant forces, Le Bureaus Discret, will come to investigate, then they kidnap Le Necrogateur, a mutant that can read the minds of the deceased.
 Using his powers they find Volga's headquarters and that Volga found a mutant that can teleport between dimensions.
-Threatening the death of his family, they force the teleporting mutant to bring back a powerful weapon from Earth 1287, that creates super soldiers but greatly decreases their lifespan.
+Threatening the death of his family, they force the teleporting mutant to bring back a powerful weapon from Earth-1287, that creates super soldiers but greatly decreases their lifespan.
 During the attack on Volga's base Marrow discovers that she was pregnant during M-Day and volunteered to get her powers back, but at the cost of her pregnancy.
 She has a mental breakdown and X-Force is captured.
 It seems all is lost when Cable is super-charged and blown up by Volga.
-It turns out that Cable was present at Alexandria and it was him and Hope that caused the explosion when he was supercharged by Volga's henchman.
+It turns out that Cable was present at Alexandria and it was he and Hope that caused the explosion when he was supercharged by Volga's henchman.
 Hope mimicked his powers and the chemicals caused her to fall into a coma.
-Cable survived the explosions since he wasn't really there—Dr. Nemesis keeps Cable locked in stasis and creates a clone of him every day and uploads his memories.
-The Cable and Dr. Nemesis attack Volga's base again and teleports his supercharged henchmen into outer space and then Volga seems to commit suicide by super-charging himself and killing the Cable clone again, but Marrow creates a bone shield to protect the team.
+Cable survived the explosions since he was not really there—Dr. Nemesis keeps Cable locked in stasis and creates a clone of him every day and uploads his memories.
+Cable and Dr. Nemesis attack Volga's base again and teleports his supercharged henchmen into outer space and then Volga seems to commit suicide by super-charging himself and killing the Cable clone again, but Marrow creates a bone shield to protect the team.
 Volga's spirit survives the explosion and another Cable clone emerges from the X-Force base to mourn over Hope, who was able to manifest herself in a digital avatar by copying the powers of a brain-dead mutant, Meme.
-Psylocke is able to discover the switch with her psychic powers, but promises Hope that she won't tell Cable.
+Psylocke is able to discover the switch with her psychic powers, but promises Hope that she will not tell Cable.